Anannyabk/annu/README.md

 # annu
 This is my first repository
 My name is anannya
-i am fifth sem student
+I am fifth sem student
+Studying in BVVS Polytechnic